pydicom/pydicom/doc/tutorials/filesets.rst

 DICOM File-sets and DICOMDIR
 ============================

-This tutorial is about the DICOM File-set and covers
+This tutorial is about DICOM File-sets and covers

 * An introduction to DICOM File-sets
 * Reading and accessing the records in a DICOMDIR file